-- · Merging Host Objects
+- Merging Host Objects

-- · Building Script Agents
+- Building Script Agents

-- · Using the Query Language
+- Using the Query Language

 - Retrieving Data with the REST API

 - · Retrieving Data with Scripts and Queries

-- i IMPORTANT: For more information about specific tasks, or additional technical information about the features described in this chapter, see the reference topics accessible from the applicable section in the Administration and Configuration Help.
-For example, to find out more about script agents, in the browser interface, open the Help tab in the action panel, and from there, navigate to Using Foglight > Administration and Configuration Help > Customizing Your Environment with Foglight Tooling > Building Script Agents.
+- IMPORTANT: For more information about specific tasks, or additional technical information about the features described in this chapter, see the reference topics accessible from the applicable section in the Administration and Configuration Help.
+For example, to find out more about script agents, in the browser interface, open the Help tab in the action panel, and from there, navigate to Administration and Configuration Help > Customizing Your Foglight Environment with Tooling > Building Script Agents.
 You will find a list of reference topics at the bottom of the page.